ZykeWasTaken/zyke_propaligner/README.md

 The entire project is the first effort to make a great alignment menu, and more updates to streamline the process will come in the future once I am available to work on it.

+# Features
+- Sleek & modern UI for all inputs along with smart validation.
+- Supports multiple props.
+- Offset & rotation to player.
+- Particle alignments offset from the prop.
+- Possible to integrate into resources using exports, provide & return alignments with ease.
+- Plays animation for realistic interactions, with different speeds.
+- Server-wide presets to load pre-defined configurations.
+- Export & import presets to share.
+- Client-sided history to save your recent configurations.

 ## Showcase

 <img src="https://r2.fivemanage.com/mS9apQyi6ahmBBRtVnQAv/PropalignerShowcaseMenu.png" style="width: 800px; height: auto;">